-Clearblue pregnancy tests are over 99% accurate from the day the period is due
+Clearblue pregnancy tests are over 99% accurate from the day of the expected period

 How hCG is used to estimate the time since conception

 In order to demonstrate how hCG levels relate to the timing of conception it is important to conduct studies in which the day of conception has been accurately defined.
 Conception time can be estimated if the LH surge day is known in the cycle in which a woman became pregnant.
-LH surge is well validated as a marker of impeding ovulation,11-13 and ultrasound studies of follicular rupture have confirmed that the LH surge detected in urine occurs approximately 24-36 hours before ovulation.14 As the egg survives for only around 0.7 of a day,15 and the fertile period ends on the day of ovulation,16 conception occurs shortly after ovulation.
+LH surge is well validated as a marker of impending ovulation, 9-11 and ultrasound studies of follicular rupture have confirmed that the LH surge detected in urine occurs approximately 24-36 hours before ovulation.12 As the egg survives for only around 0.7 of a day, 13 and the fertile period ends on the day of ovulation, 14 conception occurs shortly after ovulation.
 Therefore detection of the LH surge can be used to estimate the day of conception.
 Collection of urine samples from complete menstrual cycles in which the volunteer became pregnant and the LH surge is known can demonstrate the utility of hCG in providing an estimate of time since conception.

-Following implantation, hCG levels rise exponentially and predictably in blood and urine so hCG has been used to estimate gestational age.17,18 Rigorous trials have shown that there is a consistent pattern to urinary hCG levels in the first few weeks following conception19 such that thresholds for the urinary hCG hormone can be assigned in order to determine time since conception in categories: 1-2, 2-3 and 3+ weeks since conception.
-These thresholds are employed by the Clearblue Digital Pregnancy Test with Weeks Indicator, so that the test provides not only a "Pregnant"/"Not Pregnant" result, but also an estimate of the time since conception.
+Following implantation, hCG levels rise exponentially and predictably in blood and urine so hCG has been used to estimate gestational age.15,16 Rigorous trials have shown that there is a consistent pattern to urinary hCG levels in the first few weeks following conception17 such that thresholds for the urinary hCG hormone can be assigned in order to determine time since conception in categories: 1-2, 2-3 and 3+ weeks since conception.
+These thresholds are employed by the Clearblue Digital Pregnancy Test with Weeks Indicator, so that the test provides not only a ‘Pregnant’/’Not Pregnant’ result, but also an estimate of the time since conception in these week bands.

-Furthermore, pregnancy duration estimates using the Clearblue Digital Pregnancy Test with Weeks Indicator result are 97% in agreement with standard of care ultrasound results when ultrasound precision is taken into account.20
+Furthermore, pregnancy duration estimates using the Clearblue Digital Pregnancy Test with Weeks Indicator result are 97% in agreement with standard of care ultrasound results when ultrasound precision is taken into account.18,19

 Digital displays provide more accurate readings

-It has been shown that one in four women can misread traditional line pregnancy test results.21 The Clearblue Digital Pregnancy Test with Weeks Indicator and Clearblue DIGITAL Pregnancy Test with Smart Countdown contains an optical reader which provides clear digital results and eliminates the human error that can occur when reading traditional line pregnancy tests.21
+It has been shown that one in four women can misread traditional line pregnancy test results..20 Clearblue DIGITAL Pregnancy Tests contain optical readers which provide clear digital results and eliminates the human error that can occur when reading traditional line pregnancy tests.20

 The Clearblue Digital Pregnancy Test with Weeks Indicator provides women with several important benefits:

-It confirms whether a woman is pregnant with over 99% accuracy from the day the period is due22
+It confirms whether a woman is pregnant with over 99% accuracy from the day the period is due21

-It is unique - the ONLY pregnancy test that can estimate time since conception for women testing pregnant (Indicates 1-2, 2-3, 3+ weeks since conception)
+It is unique - the ONLY pregnancy test that can estimate weeks since conception for women testing pregnant (1-2, 2-3, or 3+)

-It is sensitive enough to be used up to 4 days before the period is due22
+It is sensitive enough to be used up to 5 days before the missed period21

 It is reliable – based on established technology